Hybrid Manager HA/DR recovery

 Note

-Internal backups folder defined for the new appliance will be different from the older one as it will have a different \<random-string\>
+The internal backups folder defined for the new appliance will be different from the older one, as it will have a different \<random-string\>

 2. Preparation steps